 The base version of the game is not free-to-play, but the Classic version, as well as Minecraft China are.

 Yes, Minecraft is extremely good since it stimulates creativity in ways few other games can.
+You can even create your own servers just for you and your friends to play in.

 The purpose of the game is to gather enough resources and survive long enough until you will be able to reach the end boss: the Ender Dragon.
+If you love such games, then you’ll also love the survival games included in this gaming list.